 Pay Yourself Back With The Chase Aeroplan Mastercard

 Starting on 1/13/23 Chase Aeroplan credit cardholders have had another redemption option added to their tool bag.
-Cardholders are now be able to “Pay Yourself Back” at 1.25 cents per point.
-This is the same rate you now redeem points at with the Chase Sapphire Reserve® (after Chase torpedoed redemption rates) but the Chase Aeroplan card has a much lower annual fee.
+Cardholders are now able to “Pay Yourself Back” at 1.25 cents per point.
+This is the same rate you now redeem points at with the Chase Sapphire Reserve® (after Chase torpedoed redemption rates) but the Quidget_Aeroplan has a much lower annual fee.

 The Chase Aeroplan Pay Yourself Categories Are As Follows (Travel Purchases):